Careers information for first year students

 - Explore the What do Bath first degree graduates do? and What do Bath doctoral graduates do? pages and look at the career destinations of graduates from your degree subject.

 - Check out the What can I do with my degree? information from Prospects which enables you to focus on options available to you with your degree.

 Book an appointment with one of our expert Careers Advisers who can help you define what you want from your career and can give guidance on planning your next steps.
 See our Careers Service appointments page for more information.

 2. Gain experience

-This can include joining a club or society, accepting a position of responsibility such as representing your year group on the SSLC, volunteering or undertaking part-time work.
+This can include joining a club or society, accepting a position of responsibility such as representing your year group on a Staff/Student Liaison Committee (SSLC), volunteering or undertaking part-time work.
 All these are a great way to meet new people, boost your CV and most importantly develop the skills that employers look for.
 Explore the Get work experience pages.
 Specifically look at the following:

-- Download the Finding work experience guide (Bath only), which is packed with advice on how to find internships, volunteering opportunities and applying for part-time work.
+- Download the Finding work experience guide, which is packed with advice on how to find internships, volunteering opportunities and applying for part-time work.